Identifies and protects your APIs from automated attacks and business logic abuse.

-- Enumeration: This highly automated attack is commonly executed against the application APIs as shown in the Prying-Eye vulnerability where a bot cycles through (enumerates) and discovers valid numeric meeting IDs.
-If the common user practice of disabling security functionality or not assigning a password is followed, then the bad actor would be able to view or listen to an active meeting.
+Automation allows a bad actor to launch enumeration attacks directly against the application APIs as shown in the Prying-Eye vulnerability where a bot cycles through (enumerates) and discovers valid numeric meeting IDs.
+If the common user practice of disabling security functionality is followed, then the bad actor would be able to view or listen to an active meeting.
 Other examples would be using automation to discover valid gift cards, or shipping confirmations.